 We always talk about going back to our roots.
-This often has a cultural context to it; but somehow there’s more to it than that just the cultural connotation.
+This often has a cultural context to it, but somehow there’s more to it than that just the cultural connotation.
 Going back to our roots does not necessarily mean culture or back to our homeland, it also means living a healthier and a more sustainable way of life the way our grandparents and their parents have lived.

 I remember when we would visit our ancestral home in Bandel (an hour’s journey by train from Kolkata), my grand uncle would place brass buckets of water out in the garden in the morning sunlight to get warm before a bath.

 What could have been healthier than that?
-Morning sunlight a rich source of Vitamin D infused in your bath water naturally, free of cost!
+Morning sunlight a rich source of Vitamin D-infused in your bath water naturally, free of cost!
 What a novelty it was for us city kids.
 We would keep checking the water if it was warm enough since it took some time to heat up in the morning sun.

 Also, plastic was never used in the kitchen and there was very little electronic or processed food intervention.
 Whatever we consumed was locally produced and the fish from the river.
 Sadly, this remains a story to be told to our future generations.

-What I’m trying to get at is that a healthier lifestyle will no longer be an option for us anymore; it will become the need of the hour for both for our health as well as for the environment; and sooner or later we have to make that change.
+What I’m trying to get at is that a healthier lifestyle will no longer be an option for us anymore; it will become the need of the hour for both for our health as well as for the environment, and sooner or later we have to make that change.

-We think twice before picking up that organic vegetable or that organic soap, but never think twice before picking up a fancy outfit from a mall which may be outrageously priced.
+We think twice before picking up that organic vegetable or that organic soap but never think twice before picking up a fancy outfit from a mall which may be outrageously priced.
 Well it is all a matter of personal choice and we are no one to comment, but it is worth giving it a second thought.

-Here’s one such organization Rustic Art that strives to achieve this balance of personal health and hygiene with that of the environment.
+Here’s one such organisation Rustic Art that strives to achieve this balance of personal health and hygiene with that of the environment.
 They bring to us some of the freshest and most unique bath, body and home products that are both healing and soothing for us and for the environment.
-Rustic Art are also one of the leading brands in the concept of ‘bio-laundry’ which is fast catching on in urban India.
+Rustic Art is also one of the leading brands in the concept of ‘bio-laundry’ which is fast catching on in urban India.

 We caught up with Swati who along with her aunt Sunita have introduced a greener way of living, a practice that they have been following for years through their eco-venture Rustic Art.

 While Swati was born in Kanpur, Uttar Pradesh, she spent her schooling days in Nainital District of Uttarakhand and moved to Pune in 2005.
-Her business partner, Mrs Sunita Jaju (her mom’s sister) has stayed in Satara since the time she got married.
+Her business partner, Mrs Sunita Jaju (her mum’s sister) has stayed in Satara since the time she got married.
 She is a graduate in Sericulture and a Post Graduate in Sustainable Development.

-“While I do not have any entrepreneurial roots, my aunt is from a well established business family in Satara district.
+“While I do not have any entrepreneurial roots, my aunt is from a well-established business family in Satara district.
 Her childhood was spent growing up in the lap of nature around Mysore and being pro-environment she has always encouraged others to go eco-friendly in their lifestyle as well,” says Swati.

-“At home, we always used natural alternatives to chemical based personal care products.
+“At home, we always used natural alternatives to chemical-based personal care products.
 For instance, we used soapnut powder to clean our dishes and clothes at home and we wanted to share the goodness of using natural and eco-friendly day-to-day products with others as well.
 This led us to start Rustic Art in late 2010 with an initial investment of Rs.
 5 lakh,” mentions Swati.

 Both, Swati and her aunt Sunita did not possess much entrepreneurial experience and this was a great way to start something new!
 They set out on a very small scale with the help of the market response that kept them moving ahead.